chinapedia/wikipedia.abstract.en/Page/Food.md

 Food manufacturing

-Food_packages_(1).jpg Packaged foods are manufactured outside the home for purchase.
+Packaged foods are manufactured outside the home for purchase.
 This can be as simple as a butcher preparing meat, or as complex as a modern international food industry.
 Early food processing techniques were limited by available food preservation, packaging, and transportation.
 This mainly involved salting, curing, curdling, drying, pickling, fermenting, and smoking.[112]
 Food manufacturing arose during the industrial revolution in the 19th century.[113]
 This development took advantage of new mass markets and emerging technology, such as milling, preservation, packaging and labeling, and transportation.
 It brought the advantages of pre-prepared time-saving food to the bulk of ordinary people who did not employ domestic servants.[114]

 At the start of the 21st century, a two-tier structure has arisen, with a few international food processing giants controlling a wide range of well-known food brands.
 There also exists a wide array of small local or national food processing companies.[115]
 Advanced technologies have also come to change food manufacture.
 Computer-based control systems, sophisticated processing and packaging methods, and logistics and distribution advances can enhance product quality, improve food safety, and reduce costs.[116]

 Commercial trade

-Seawifs_global_biosphere_2002.png image for the global biosphere]] Food_consumption.gif consumption in 1995]] 2005food_import.png Population_density_countries_2017_world_map,_people_per_sq_km.svg by country]]
+image for the global biosphere]] consumption in 1995]] by country]]

 International food imports and exports